CoreySMartin/CoreySMartin.github.io/about/index.md

 I hold a B.S. in Physics from NC State University.
 During my time there, I rose to the office of president of Riot House, an unchartered social organization.

-Recreationally, I run, play music, and tool around town in my sandrail built from a 1971 Volkswagen Beetle.
+Recreationally, I like to run, play music, and tool around town in my sandrail built from a 1971 Volkswagen Beetle.
+I also work continuously on my yard and home renovation projects.